kaby76/AntlrVSIX/README.md

 * Use Visual Studio 2019 to build the extension.

+## Work in progress for v6.x:

+* Add in Piggy for grammar rewriting and checking.
+The addition of Piggy will allow for rules to transform the grammar e.g., warning/removal of LHS predicates in lexer, replacing factored grammar rules with Kleene star rules (which result in faster parsers).

 ## Work in progress for v5.4:

-* Add in Piggy for grammar rewriting and checking.
-The addition of Piggy will allow for  for rules to transform the grammar e.g., warning/removal of LHS predicates in lexer, replacing factored grammar rules with Kleene star rules (which result in faster parsers).
+* Add in a few refactoring transformations (remove useless parser productions, convert parser string literals to lexer token symbols).
+* Fix goto visitor/listener.
+* Add in stability fixes.

 ## Release notes for v5.3: